-Allele and genotype frequencies of each SNP were determined by direct counting.
+Allele and genotype frequencies of each SNP were calculated by direct counting.
 Genotype and allele frequencies between groups were compared using the χ^2 test and Fisher's exact test when appropriate.
 For allelic associations, p values with Yates correction and odds ratio (OR) with 95% confidence intervals (CI) were calculated using Statcalc program (Epiinfo version 6.0.4, CDC, Atlanta, GA).
-Pair-wise LD (D', r^2) was estimated by use of Haploview software version 4.2.
-Chi-square tests were performed for categorical data, while student's t-test (or Mann Whitney U test when appropriate) were performed for comparison of continuous data.
-Differences in means with a significance value (p<0.05) were considered significant.
-Standard errors (and/or deviations) of treatment means were also calculated.
+Pair-wise LD (D', r2) was estimated by use of Haploview software version 4.2.
+For categorical data, chi-square tests were performed, while the student's t -test (or Mann Whitney U test where appropriate) was performed to compare the continuous data.
+Differences in mean with a p value <0.05 were deemed significant.
+Standard errors of the means (and/or deviations) were also calculated